snltd/SexyMF/tests/README.md

 operate on a dummy `stest` service.
 The manifest is in the `manifest` directory, and it has to be in your repository.

+I might rewrite and improve these tests with something like Cucumber at some point soon.